falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 ```
 ### Install the Linux headers and dialog

-* Install the Linux kernel headers which are required to compile the Falco driver
+* Install the Linux kernel headers, which are required to compile the Falco driver

 ```plain
     sudo apt-get install -y dkms make linux-headers-$(uname -r)
 ```
-* Install *dialog* which is required by the Falco installer
+* Install *dialog*, which is required by the Falco installer

 ```plain
     sudo apt-get install -y dialog